cloud-gov/federalist.18f.gov/pages/how-federalist-works/cloud-gov-setup.md

 #### Start up Clair with Docker and wait for vulnerability updates

 We recommend starting Clair with [Docker Compose](https://docs.docker.com/compose/).
-Here is an example `docker-compose.yml` for preparing Clair to scan `federalist-docker-build`:
+Here is an example `docker-compose.yml` for preparing Clair to scan `federalist-garden-build`:

 ``` yaml
 version: '2'